Mount Takao: An Easy Tokyo Day Trip in Search of Nature in Japan

 It looked a lot like a ski lift, except without that protective barrier that comes down once you’re seated.

-Riding the ski lift down Mount Takao is a fun experience.
+Riding the ski lift down Mount Takao is a fun experience and a gentle ride compared to other lifts around the world

 It was a bit unnerving at first, but thankfully we weren’t too far off the ground, plus there was plenty of scenery to distract us.